WeblateOrg/weblate/docs/admin/install/docker.rst

 .. versionchanged:: 3.7.1-6

-   In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as a root user.
+   In July 2019 (starting with the 3.7.1-6 tag), the containers are not running as a root user.
 This has changed the exposed port from 80 to 8080.

 .. seealso:: :ref:`invoke-manage`